Assembly language: Support for structured programming

 Packages of macros have been written providing structured programming elements to encode execution flow.
 The earliest example of this approach was in the Concept-14 macro set, originally proposed by Harlan Mills (March 1970), and implemented by Marvin Kessler at IBM's Federal Systems Division, which provided IF/ELSE/ENDIF and similar control flow blocks for OS/360 assembler programs.
 This was a way to reduce or eliminate the use of GOTO operations in assembly code, one of the main factors causing spaghetti code in assembly language.
 This approach was widely accepted in the early 1980s (the latter days of large-scale assembly language use).
 IBM's High Level Assembler Toolkit includes such a macro package.

-A curious design was A-Natural, a "stream-oriented" assembler for 8080/Z80, processors from Whitesmiths Ltd. (developers of the Unix-like Idris operating system, and what was reported to be the first commercial C compiler).
+Another design was A-Natural, a "stream-oriented" assembler for 8080/Z80 processors from Whitesmiths Ltd. (developers of the Unix-like Idris operating system, and what was reported to be the first commercial C compiler).
 The language was classified as an assembler because it worked with raw machine elements such as opcodes, registers, and memory references; but it incorporated an expression syntax to indicate execution order.
 Parentheses and other special symbols, along with block-oriented structured programming constructs, controlled the sequence of the generated instructions.
 A-natural was built as the object language of a C compiler, rather than for hand-coding, but its logical syntax won some fans.

 There has been little apparent demand for more sophisticated assemblers since the decline of large-scale assembly language development.
 In spite of that, they are still being developed and applied in cases where resource constraints or peculiarities in the target system's architecture prevent the effective use of higher-level languages.

 Assemblers with a strong macro engine allow structured programming via macros, such as the switch macro provided with the Masm32 package (this code is a complete program):